 The solution is Edelman’s experiment.
 He’s working on a mould which produces a substance that temporarily softens bone.
 Mould as a miracle cure?
 Very mid-1940s!
 Edelman warns that he doesn’t yet have enough of this substance, but will.
-Talbot runs off and throws himself off the nearest cliff, into the sea.
+Talbot runs off and throws himself off the nearest cliff-side set, into a matte painting of the sea.
 Drama queen.

 Believing that Talbot may have been swept into a cave, Edelman is lowered on a winch, entering just before the moon sets.
 The Wolf Man attacks him, but transforms back before he can finish the doctor off.
 In the cave, Edelman talks Talbot out of further suicide attempts, saying that God had lead him to the very place of his salvation.
 Oh, the doctor’s religious.
 It’s mentioned before, but I thought it was a throwaway line.
 Anyway, the doctor says that the cave has the ideal conditions for growing the mould.

 Also in the cave, they find the body of the Frankenstein Monster and the skeleton of Dr Niemand from House of Frankenstein.
 Apparently when you sink deep enough in quicksand you end up in a sea cave.
 The cave also happens to lead back into the castle, but how does this affect the underground glacier deposits?
 We need a mad geologist here, stat!

 Edelman straps the Monster to a slab, and talks about how it is still alive.
 He believes that the Monster is not responsible for the destruction it has caused.
 Talbot tries to talk Edelman out of experimenting on the Monster, but he starts zapping on the old electrodes until Nina convinces him to stop.